 The frequency range allows for many devices to be included on the detectable items list.
 From wiretapping devices to hidden cameras, radio frequency bug sweepers can quickly and effectively locate them.

 Due to the range of frequencies they can detect, these devices are a good option for anyone that doesn't know what type of device they're searching for but suspects that one may be present.

 How to find hidden cameras that don't transmit on a frequency?

 Sweepers such as these have an LED light switch and tinted viewfinder for users to look through.
 If the user spots something flashing back through the lens, this may indicate the location of a hidden lens.
-If seen from any angle then it's more likely an LED bulb, however if the reflection cuts off as you move side-to-side you may be finding a camera lens due to the camera having a certain field of view.
+If seen from any angle, then it's more likely an LED bulb.
+However, if the reflection cuts off as you move side-to-side, you may be finding a camera lens due to the camera having a certain field of view.
 Get up close, and if possible, pick up the object in question and give it a closer examination.

 Which is the best bug sweeper for me?

-It's really going to depend on what is possible for someone else to use in order to spy on you.
-If you're looking in your home for something suspicious, you'll need to be checking all the knick-knacks, appliances and furniture in your area, so a great option is to get either a device that is both a bug sweeper and hidden camera lens finder, but a device that looks specifically for certain signal types would be best in an apartment complex with all the possible interfering signals in the area.
+It's really going to depend on what is possible for someone else to use to spy on you.
+If you're looking in your home for something suspicious, you'll need to be checking all the knick-knacks, appliances, and furniture in your area, so a great option is to get either a device that is both a bug sweeper and a hidden camera lens finder, but a device that looks specifically for certain signal types would be best in an apartment complex with all the possible interfering signals in the area.
 Sometimes it's best to get a combination of devices for their different special features or frequency pickup ranges.

 For help determining what device would work best for you, our talented and knowledgeable support staff is always ready and willing to answer your questions!